 3. Make the most of your weekend.

 For some of us, our weekdays are so crammed with work, meetings and conference calls, running errands, taking the kids to soccer practice, and family commitments, we rarely get a moment to breathe let alone trying to fit in a workout.
 For most, weekends tend to be a time that we take for ourselves and even as an entrepreneur, we all need some personal time.
 This is a great time to take advantage of that and get in an early morning workout or run before starting the day with friends or family.
+If you are having trouble going out, just get a treadmill (here’s a guide by FitnessVerve to get you started).

 4. Keep it interesting.